henrychris/obsidian-softwareeng/14-startup/QBall/Recurring Bookings.md

 Of course, existing bookings can also be made recurring.
 ## Implementation
-1. Add a new `RecurringBookings`.
+1. Add a new `RecurringBooking` table.
 Key columns:
 	- Id, VenueId, CustomerId (nullable)
-	- Title, Notes, BookingType
 	- StartTime, EndTime (as TimeOnly to store the time of day)
-	- Frequency (Daily, Weekly, Monthly, Annually)
+	- Frequency (Daily, Weekly, Monthly)
 	- DaysOfWeek (array, nullable)
 	- StartDate, EndDate (as DateOnly, with EndDate being mandatory and validated)
 	- LastGeneratedDate (to track the progress of the background job)